Bonsai: Gradient-free Graph Condensation for Node Classification: Experimental Setup

 \subsection{Additional Training Times}

-\cref{fig:training_times_all_dataset} presents the training times on distilled datasets in Cora, Citeseer, Pubmed, and Reddit at 0.5\% size. \cref{fig:training_times_all_dataset_one,fig:training_times_all_dataset_three} presents the training times on distilled datasets in Cora, Citeseer, Pubmed, Flickr, Ogbn-arxiv, and Reddit at 1\%, and 3\% sizes. \name is faster on all architectures.
-The gap between \name and the baselines increase with increase in distilled dataset size.
+\cref{fig:training_times_all_dataset} presents the training times on condensed datasets in Cora, Citeseer, Pubmed, and Reddit at 0.5\% size. \cref{fig:training_times_all_dataset_one,fig:training_times_all_dataset_three} presents the training times on condensed datasets in Cora, Citeseer, Pubmed, Flickr, Ogbn-arxiv, and Reddit at 1\%, and 3\% sizes. \name is faster on all architectures.
+The gap between \name and the baselines increase with increase in condensed dataset size.
 This is more pronounced in larger datasets like Flickr, Ogbn-arxiv, and Reddit because the number of edges is $O(\lvert V\rvert^2)$ for the baselines and forward pass through \gnns is usually $O(\lvert E\lvert)$.
-Additionally, the distilled dataset created by \gcond and \gdem for Reddit at 3\% size cannot be used to train basic PyTorch Geometric models for \gat and \gin, resulting in out-of-memory (OOM) errors because the backward pass graph maintained by PyTorch is larger.
+Additionally, the condensed dataset created by \gcond and \gdem for Reddit at 3\% size cannot be used to train basic PyTorch Geometric models for \gat and \gin, resulting in out-of-memory (OOM) errors because the backward pass graph maintained by PyTorch is larger.